MrudulaK1812/MrudulaK1812/README.md

 - 👋 Hi, I’m @MrudulaK1812
 - 👀 I’m interested in Web
 - 🌱 I’m currently learning Dart and Backend
-- 💞️ I’m looking to collaborate on open-source
+- 💞️ I’m looking to collaborate on Open-Source Projects
 - 📫 How to reach me mruduk1812@gmail.com

 <!---